Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Anisotropic Equation of State of Magnetized Color-Flavor Locked (MCFL) Quark Matter

 \section{Anisotropic Equation of State of Magnetized Color-Flavor Locked (MCFL) Quark Matter}

-In magnetized color-flavor locked (MCFL) phase, the baryon number density $n_{B}$ is assumed to be equal to the number density of each quark flavor along with the contribution of the pairing energy term.
-This condition naturally arises from minimizing the system's energy while ensuring both color and electric charge neutrality.
-Notably, due to this perfect charge balance among quarks, electrons are not present in the MCFL phase.
-The charge neutrality condition for the MCFL phase is given as \cite{Gonz11,Man15}:
+In the magnetized color-flavor locked (MCFL) phase, quarks form Cooper pairs across different flavors (${u,d,s}$) due to the phenomenon of color superconductivity.
+The baryon number density ${n_{B}}$ is assumed to be equal for all quark flavors, modified by the pairing energy contribution that stabilizes the superconducting state.
+This condition ensures both electric and color neutrality, eliminating the need for electrons in this phase.
+The charge neutrality condition for MCFL matter can be expressed as~\cite{go11,Man15}:

-where, $n_{i=u,d,s}$ are the number density of quarks given by Eq.~\eqref{eq:nden}.
-The extra term $\left(\frac{2\Delta^2 \mu_B}{\pi^2}\right)$ comes from pairing energy in MCFL phase.
-The EoS for MCFL phase is written as follows \cite{Gonz11,Man15,Raja01}:

-for $i \in [u,d,s]$, the terms $\epsilon_{i}$, $P_{\parallel, i}$ and $P_{\perp,i}$ represent the energy density, the parallel pressure, and the perpendicular pressure of each unpaired quark in the MSQM phase, as given in Eq.~\eqref{eq:enden}, Eq.~\eqref{eq:ppar} and Eq.~\eqref{eq:pperp} respectively.
-The last term $\left(\frac{3\Delta^2\mu_{B}^2}{\pi^2}\right)$ in the EoS accounts for the free energy cost associated with quark pairing, which is compensated by the formation of Cooper pairs and $\Delta$ is the pairing gap parameter.
-The quantity $\mu_{B}=(\mu_{u}+\mu_{d}+\mu_{s})/3$ represents the baryon chemical potential.
-In our calculations, we consider two values of gap parameter, $\Delta=30 \;MeV$ and $50\;MeV$, assuming no dependence on magnetic field.
+where ${n_{i}=n_{u,d,s}}$ are the number densities obtained from Eqs.~\eqref{eq:nden}, ${\mu_{B}}$ is the baryon chemical potential, and ${\Delta}$ is the pairing gap parameter.
+The additional term ${\left(\frac{2\Delta^2 \mu_B}{\pi^2}\right)}$ arises due to quark pairing energy in the MCFL phase, effectively reducing the total energy of the system and favoring the superconducting state. \\ The total energy density and anisotropic pressure components (parallel and perpendicular to the magnetic field) for MCFL quark matter are written as~\cite{go11,Man15,Raja01}: